ais-one/cookbook/README.md

 ---

 # Todo / KIV
- * fix Date Range Issues... or check filters only on submit
- * GraphQL using Prisma or Hasura
  * Take note of the following github issues
    * Fixed Table Header:
      * Fixed Column: https://github.com/lzhoucs/vuetify/pull/4